|Fabric composition||Organic or synthetic fabric fibers|

 What Different Types of Twill Fabric Are There?

-• Natural twill: Some types of twill fabric are made from natural fibers like cotton.
+• Natural twill: There are different types of twill fabric that are made from natural fibers such as cotton.

-• Synthetic twill: In addition to natural fibers, there are also types of twill fabric are made from synthetic textiles such as polyester.
+• Synthetic twill: In addition to natural fibers, there are also types of twill fabric that are made from synthetic textiles like polyester.

-• Herringbone twill: Some textile experts consider herringbone to be its own fabric, but it’s actually a derivative of twill.
-This type of fabric displays an iconic zigzag pattern that is accomplished with weft and warp threads that are different colors.
+• Herringbone twill: While some textile experts consider herringbone to be its own fabric, it is actually a derivative of twill.
+Herringbone fabric features an iconic zigzag pattern that is achieved by using weft and warp threads of different colors.

-• Diaper twill: This type of twill was originally used to make diapers, and it displays a complex diamond-shaped pattern, which is created by alternating the direction of the twill weave.
+• Diaper twill: a type of twill fabric that was originally used to make diapers, as its name suggests.
+This fabric displays a complex diamond-shaped pattern, which is created by alternating the direction of the twill weave.

-• Elongated twill: This type of twill fabric that is woven using a technique that involves crossing more weft threads with a single weave thread, which results in an elongated appearance and a smooth, lustrous surface.
+• Elongated twill: type of twill fabric that is woven using a technique that involves crossing more weft threads with a single warp thread.
+This results in a fabric with an elongated appearance and a smooth, lustrous surface.

 How Does Twill Fabric Impact the Environment?

 The environmental impact of twill fabric production can be significant and varies depending on the fibers used.
 Natural fibers like cotton and wool are more sustainable than synthetic fibers like polyester, which are derived from non-renewable sources and require large amounts of energy and water to produce.
 Polyester also contributes to air and water pollution, and its non-biodegradable nature makes it a threat to the environment.
 In response, clothing manufacturers and textile mills are exploring more sustainable ways of producing twill fabrics, including using organic and recycled fibers, reducing the use of water and energy, and using natural dyes.
 By implementing these practices, it is possible to reduce the environmental impact of twill fabric production and create more eco-friendly textiles.